itzmeanjan/ette/README.md

     - For processing block(s)/ tx(s) concurrently, it'll create `ConcurrencyFactor * #-of CPUs on machine` workers, who will pick up jobs submitted to them.
     - If nothing is specified, it defaults to 1 & assuming you're running `ette` on machine with 4 CPUs, it'll spawn worker pool of size 4.
 But more number of jobs can be submitted, only 4 can be running at max.
     - 👆 being done for controlling concurrency level, by putting more control on user's hand.
+    - If you want to persist blocks in delayed fashion, you might consider setting `BlockConfirmations` to some _number > 0_.
+    - That will make `ette` think you're asking it 80 is latest block, which can be persisted in final data store, when latest mined block number is 100 & `BlockConfirmations` is set to 20.
+    - This option is **recommended** to be used, at least in production.
+    - Skipping `RedisPassword` is absolutely fine, if you don't want to use any password in Redis instance. [ **Not recommended** ]

 ```
 RPCUrl=https://<domain-name>